gopala-kr/Quantum-Dots/10-Space-2.0/README.md

        - [Nuclear Power in India](https://www.world-nuclear.org/information-library/country-profiles/countries-g-n/india.aspx)
        - [Nuclear Waste](https://www.world-nuclear.org/information-library/nuclear-fuel-cycle/nuclear-wastes.aspx)
 ----------------------------
-           - Today there are about 440 nuclear power reactors operating in 30 countries plus Taiwan, with a combined capacity of about 400 GWe.
+         - Today there are about 440 nuclear power reactors operating in 30 countries, with a combined capacity of about 400 GWe.
          - In 2018 these provided 2563 TWh, over 10% of the world's electricity.
          - About 55 power reactors are currently being constructed in 15 countries.

 ----------------
 ---------------------------